 Real estate agents prefer showing homes to buyers with a pre-approval letter, because it shows the buyer is financially capable of purchasing.
 Agents want to know if you can really buy a home, a pre-approval letter isn’t mandatory to tour a home.

-All agents are allowed to show you homes, even if you do not have a pre-approval letter.
-It just might not be in their best interest, so don’t be surprised if you get some push-back if you say you don’t have pre-approval.
+All agents have permission to show you homes, even if you do not have a pre-approval letter.
+It just might not be in their best interest, so you may get some push-back if you say you don’t have pre-approval.

 How a pre-approval letter benefits you.

-If you don’t take the time to get pre-approval, it’s not just the real estate agent’s time you’re wasting—it’s possibly yours as well.
-There is no sense in wasting your own time and that of an agent to see homes until you are ready to purchase.
+If you don’t take the time to get pre-approval letter, you’re wasting your time and your agent’s time.
+There is no sense in wasting time to see homes until you are ready to purchase.

 Getting a pre-approval letter should be one of your first steps in the home-buying process.
 Then when you see something you like, you can act on it.
-As a buyer, that ability to act quickly gives you an edge over people who don’t have certification from a mortgage lender.
+As a buyer, that ability to act quickly gives you an edge.

 How to get a pre-approval letter.